AngelValentino/TaskFlow/docs/architecture.md

 - **ErrorHandler**: Manages error handling and logging to the server.
 Capturing exceptions and ensuring appropriate error responses are sent to users while maintaining detailed logs for auditing purposes.
 - **InitApiUtils**: Provides utility functions to initialize and manage API components, including database connections, device authentication, rate-limiting, and origin validation based on environment configurations.
 - **JWTCodec**: Responsible for encoding and decoding JWT tokens, ensuring secure token creation and validation using HMAC with the HS256 algorithm.
 **Mailer**: Sends email notifications, including password reset requests, password change confirmations, and welcome emails.
-It uses PHPMailer alongside SendGrid on port 2525 for secure email delivery.
+It uses PHPMailer alongside Mailgun on port 2525 for secure email delivery.
 Currently, it operates on a free tier, which limits usage to 100 emails per day, making it the app's only bottleneck.
 - **RateLimiter**: Manages request frequency, ensuring that rate limits are not exceeded to prevent abuse.
 It handles both device and IP rotation detection.
 - **Responder**: Centralizes response logic for various HTTP status codes and messages, providing consistent and structured responses to API clients for success or error scenarios.